 A Subject Access Request (SAR) is the Right of Access allowing an individual to obtain records to their personal information, held by an organisation.
-GDPR, which became applicable in May earlier this year, provides individuals with the right of access to information.
+GDPR, which became applicable in May 2018, provides individuals with the right of access to information.

 It is essential that your organisation is aware of the basics of SARs and can handle them effectively to avoid large fines.
 In this blog post, we provide a six-step practical guide on how you can deal with subject access requests under the GDPR.

 Recognise the request

-The first step to respond to a SAR is to identify it.
+The first step to responding to a SAR is to identify it.
 The GDPR does not specify how an individual can make a valid request for information.
 A subject access request can be written or verbal, and it can be made to any part of your organisation including social media.

 Therefore, it is best to assume that if an individual asks you for their personal data, regardless of the channel or mode of communication, it constitutes a valid subject access request under the GDPR.
 It is advised that basic training on the GDPR should be provided to all staff members and managers within an organisation.